Welcome to today's edition of the Rush 24-7 podcast.

 That's what they're setting up to say.

-Sit tight, my friends, we will be right back.
+We will be right back.

 Mr. Snertley, do you remember the woman known popularly as Dumplin?

-Dumplin, Dumblings, do you remember the who that was?
+Do you remember who that was?

-And you remember what was likely the beginning of the end for her, is when she suggested that house races need to be moved.
+And you remember what was likely the beginning of the end for her is when she suggested that house races need to be moved.

 They're too often.

-House races, elections in general occur too often.
+House races, elections in general, occur too often.

-Every two years is too often, she suggested, much like this guy moving and making it once every four years, much like the New York Times.
+She suggested, much like this guy, moving and making it once every four years, much like the New York Times.

 I firmly believe that was the first time North Carolina voters had it confirmed for them that they were dealing with someone who thought the voters were irritants and get in the way.